‘Stay down, you piece o’ shit!’

 Shorty scrabbles upright, glowering through a broken face.
 ‘The hell’s wrong with you?’ he rasps, ‘you’d rather die for some dumb bitch you don’t even know?’

 Craig shoves off the wall, swaying on his feet.
 ‘Three cowards layin’ into one girl…while everyone else watches?…and you wanna know what’s wrong with me?’
-He raises clenched fists.
+He raises his fists.
 ‘Yeah…I’d rather die…so bring it on!’

 Hooves pounding on cobblestones, louder, louder.
 Shorty bares his teeth, but Ponytail is already hobbling away and Scarface tugs on his arm, pleading.
 ‘Now, Bill!
 We gotta go, c’mon!’